Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 • Auto-discovery of business transactions

-• Support for popular Python frameworks like Django, Flask, and Pyramid.
+• Support for popular Python frameworks like Django, Flask, and Pyramid

 AppDynamics APM, their flagship product, helps you track the Python applications' performance in production or development environments.
 It auto-discovers and maps each application service and infrastructure dependency.
 It uses a Cognition Engine with Machine Learning capabilities for baselining performance and detecting anomalies automatically.